Illumina/IlluminaConnectedAnnotationsDocumentation/versioned_docs/version-3.25/introduction/getting-started-dragen.md

 ## Downloading Annotation Data Files

-Variant annotation in Dragen requires additional annotation data files that have to be downloaded prior to running any Dragen pipeline that requires variant annotation. `DataManager` tool can be used to download those sources.
+Variant annotation in DRAGEN requires additional annotation data files that have to be downloaded prior to running any DRAGEN pipeline that requires variant annotation. `DataManager` tool can be used to download those sources.
 First, the credentials need to be setup to access the data sources.

 ### Credentials

 Credentials are stored in a credentials JSON file.
-It will contain an Illumina API key to access the platform and Dragen serial number to access the premium data sources.
+It will contain an Illumina API key to access the platform and DRAGEN serial number to access the premium data sources.

 1. To generate Illumina API key, create an Illumina account via [https://accounts.login.illumina.com](https://accounts.login.illumina.com).
 For details, please follow [this guide](./prerequisite) to obtain the `MyIlluminaApiKey`.
-2. To access premium sources, get the Dragen serial number using the command below:
+2. To access premium sources, get the DRAGEN serial number using the command below:

 ```shell
 dragen_info -b | grep Serial